bryangtro/sample-grpc-trace/README.md

-# gRPC Tracing using OpenTelemetry in Azure ApplicationInsights with Node Typescript
+# gRPC Tracing using OpenTelemetry in Jaeger with Node Typescript
 This sample application shows how to implement distributed tracing using OpenTelemetry in Node Typescript.

 ## Architecure